Joint Special Operations Command Task Force in the Iraq War: Post invasion

 On 22 July 2003, a former Ba'athist regime member used an informer to pass intelligence onto the 101st Airborne Division that Uday and Qusay Hussein (whom had $15 million bounty), along with Qusays' son and a bodyguard, were hiding in the informers home in Mosul; the 101st passed this information to their divisional special forces liaison, whom passed it onto TF 20.
 Platoons from the 101st Airborne set up an outer cordon around the target house, a Delta assault team prepared to breach and clear the building from the entrance, whilst a Delta interpreter called upon the occupants to surrender.
 The informer and his two sons left the building as previously agreed.
 Delta operators breached and entered, upon which they were immediately engaged by small arms fire, which wounded one Delta operator.
 As they withdrew from the house, the occupants threw grenades from the second floor on them, and several Delta operators were lightly wounded by the grenade fragments; the stairs had also been blocked to impede any rapid assault.
 Another group of assaulters fast roped from a MH-6 Little Bird onto the roof of the building to examine the possibility of entering the building through the roof, but this wasn't possible.
 The decision was taken to soften up the target with heavy weapons before another entry.
 After soldiers of the 101st Airborne engaged the building with .50cal HMGs and M136 anti tank rockets, a third entry attempt was made, but was again driven back by intense gunfire.
-The 101st fired 10 TOW missiles from HMMWV-mounted TOW II antitank guided missiles into the house, followed by repeated gun runs from OH-58 Kiowas firing 2.75 rockets and .50cal machine guns.
+The 101st fired 10 TOW II antitank guided missiles from HMMWVs into the house, followed by repeated gun runs from OH-58 Kiowas firing 2.75 rockets and .50cal machine guns.
 Delta subsequently made a successful entry and moved up onto the second floor, finding Qusay and the bodyguard dead.
 Qusay's son was hiding under a bed and opened fired on the operators, leaving them no choice but to kill him.
-Uday was discovered wounded and armed, a Delta operator shot and killed him.
+Uday was discovered wounded and armed, and a Delta soldier shot and killed him.